This page is a list of all the beers we've ever made here at Brassneck. If you'd like to find out a little more about each beer, just click.

 We asked them if they would brew the IPA to the original DIX specs, on the original DIX system, here at Brassneck.

 They agreed.
 The beer was awesome.
-So good in fact, we asked them to NEVER brew it again.
+So good in fact, we asked them to brew it every December, cause ya know what??
+Traditions are a fine thing.

 Pronounced ~/chair – rubb – esk //